Debugging, Profiling, Code improvement tools

 1.Introduction

 • AQtime is a performance profiler and memory/resource debugging toolset developed by SmartBear Software.
-It is integrated into Microsoft Visual Studio, Visual Studio Test Projects and Embarcadero RAD Studio[4] that allows analyzing the application without leaving the development environment (source: wiki)
+It is integrated into Microsoft Visual Studio, Visual Studio Test Projects and Embarcadero RAD Studio[4] that allows analyzing the application without leaving the development environment (source: )

 2.Profiling